mlochbaum/BQN/doc/selfcmp.md

 ⟩
 -->

 BQN has four self-search functions, Classify (`⊐`), Occurrence Count (`⊒`), Mark Firsts (`∊`), and Deduplicate (`⍷`).
-Each of these is a monadic function that obtains its result by comparing each major cell of the argument (which must have rank at least 1) to the earlier major cells with [match](match.md).
-For example, Mark Firsts indicates the cells that don't match any earlier cell, making them the first of their kind.
+Each of these is a monadic function that obtains its result by comparing each [major cell](array.md#cells) of the argument (which must have rank at least 1) to the earlier major cells with [match](match.md).
+For example, Mark Firsts indicates the cells that don't match any earlier cell, which might be called the first of their kind.

         ∊ "abaacb"